Adams Park

-Adams Park is an association football stadium in High Wycombe, Buckinghamshire, England.
-Built in 1990, it is the home ground of the local Wycombe Wanderers in League One.
-It was also leased from 2002 to 2014 to the rugby union club London Wasps from Aviva Premiership, and from 2016 to 2020 to the Reading F.C.
-Women football club.
-From the 2003/04 season to the 2005/06 season, the stadium was officially called Causeway Stadium, named after its sponsor Causeway Technologies.
+Adams Park is a football stadium in High Wycombe, Buckinghamshire, England.
+Built in 1990, it is the home ground of the local Wycombe Wanderers Football Club in League One, with a capacity of 10,446.
+It was also leased from 2002 to 2014 to the rugby union club London Wasps from Aviva Premiership, and from 2016 to 2020 to the Reading Women.
+From the 2003–04 season to the 2005–06 season, the stadium was officially called Causeway Stadium, named after its sponsor Causeway Technologies.

 History

 Pre-construction

 Wycombe Wanderers had sought to leave their home ground at Loakes Park since the 1960s as the site had been earmarked for the site of development of the adjacent Wycombe Hospital.
 The club were able to sell the land to the health authority, which almost solely funded the construction of Adams Park.

 Opening

 The ground is located in a valley at the end of the Sands Industrial Estate, surrounded by green hills on three sides.
 Whereas Wycombe's previous Loakes Park ground was very close to the town centre, Adams Park is two miles due west of High Wycombe and less easily accessible either by public or private transport.

 The stadium was opened in time for the 1990–91 season, and had a capacity of 6,000 with 1,267 seats in the Main Stand.
 The ground was named Adams Park in honour of benefactor and former captain Frank Adams.
 Adams had bought the former ground Loakes Park for the club, whose sale financed the move to the stadium named after him.
 The new stadium coincided with an upturn in the club's fortunes as, under manager Martin O'Neill, they won the FA Trophy at Wembley thanks to a 2–1 win over Kidderminster Harriers.